6 Ways to Save for Your Child’s College Education Costs

 - Washington – Washington Guaranteed Education Tuition

-Tuition credits from a 529 plan must generally be used before your child turns 30.
+Tuition credits from a 529 retirement savings plan must generally be used before your child turns 30.

 College Savings Plans